Methven, New Zealand: Irrigation canal

 The Pipe Shed is a storage shed for explosives that used one of the 800 pipes manufactured in 1940 for the Rangitata Diversion Race.
 It is the only structure in Methven rated as Category I by Heritage New Zealand.

 In popular culture

-Methven also served as a base to cast and crew for the filming of Edoras (located further inland at Mt Sunday), for The Lord of the Rings.
+Methven also served as a base to cast and crew for the filming of Edoras (located further inland at Mount Sunday), for The Lord of the Rings.

 The cast and crew of the movie Z for Zachariah stayed in Methven in February and March 2014 while shooting scenes at Washpen Falls near Windwhistle.
 After a party at the Blue Pub in Methven, Hollywood actor Chris Pine was caught drink-driving by police.

 During the 2020 Covid-19 lockdown in New Zealand, Lynda from the Topp Twins and her wife Donna played music from the back of their truck on the way to the supermarket to bring some fun into peoples lives in Methven.